SeelaSalorinta/so_long/README.md

 Before the game starts, the program validates the map to make sure there’s a way to collect all items and reach the exit. 🚪 If not, it throws an error! ⚠️

-This project was an awesome mix of graphics, file handling, and pathfinding—plus, I got to make my very own game! 🎉
+This project was an awesome mix of graphics, file handling, and pathfinding—plus, I got to make my very own game! 🎉 My favorite project so far, loved to create something visual ! 🎨